shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 For more information about translations, see [the separate article](/docs/introduction/translations.md).

+### For monorepo developers

+#### backend-api-install

+Install backend API to the project from monorepo point of view.

+A tool that should be part of all `build-*` targets because it allows to run all checks with installed backend API.

+When the backend API is installed in monorepo, installed files should never be committed and always reverted by `backend-api-uninstall`.

+#### backend-api-uninstall

+Uninstall backend API from the project.

+Reverts changes done by `backend-api-install` because we don't commit the backend API integration.
+If the install script was successful, the uninstall will be successful as well.

 ## Customization of Phing targets and properties
 <!--- TODO: Remove or update the note below -->
 *Note: This section describes customization of Phing targets in version of Shopsys Framework that hasn't been released yet.*